Lincoln MacVeagh: Retirement

 He retired in 1953 as an envoy in Madrid after having conducted successful negotiations for military and economic agreements between the United States and Spain.

 In May 1955, MacVeagh remarried Mrs. Virginia Ferrante Coats, daughter of Marchese and Marchesa Ferrante di Ruffano of Naples, Italy.
+His daughter, Margaret, married Samuel E. Thorne.

 MacVeagh died on January 15, 1972, at a nursing home in Adelphi, Maryland, at the age of 81.
-He was survived by his wife and daughter, Margaret (Mrs. Samuel E. Thorne) of Cambridge, Massachusetts.
 He was interred at the Church of the Redeemer Cemetery in Lower Merion Township near Philadelphia, Pennsylvania.